Island Hermitage: Abbots

-Non-Destructive Book Scanning Project
+Book scanning project

 Currently, a group of monks from the Galduwa tradition, under the patronage of the current abbot, are working on a project to non-destructively digitally scan and preserve the antique books in the library.
 Not being an automated process, it is a somewhat time-consuming and dull technique.
 Bindings of the books are not removed and the books are scanned non-intrusively two pages at a time for the purpose of converting into digital ebook files later.
 Moreover, this project aims at developing an electronic catalogue database of the library's contents in order to retrieve the data efficiently for research work and to keep the collection intact.